tlevine/ypotf/docs/interacting.rst

 .. graphviz:: flow.dot

 ypotf stores all of its mailing list information in email messages.
-Requests arrive as emails in the "inbox" folder and are moved to the "archive" folder after initial processing.
+Requests arrive (right arrow nodes in the above diagram) as emails in the "inbox" folder.
+They start out with the Recent flag, but ypotf ignores that flag.
+Each message is flagged "Seen" after being fully processed.

-The processing of archive requests, help requests, and erroneous messages results in an email and then ends here.
+When emails need to be sent (left arrow nodes in the above diagram), they are sent over SMTP and placed in the "Sent" folder.

-Requests to subscribe, unsubscribe, or send a message, and confirmations for these requests, require temporary information to be stored on the server in the following IMAP folders.
+Requests to subscribe, unsubscribe, or send a message, and confirmations for these requests, require two sorts of temporary information to be stored on the server in the following places.

-* Confirmations
+Confirmations
+    Stored in the inbox with the Flagged flag
-* Queued messages
+Queued messages

-Maybe I'll explain more details later.
+    Stored in the inbox with the Draft flag

+After processing of a particular message is finished, it is marked as Seen.
+If the processing resulted in the sending of another message, the first message is also marked Answered, though ypotf doesn't otherwise care whether an email has been Answered.

+Archive requests, help requests, and erroneous messages results in an email.